 - Print the command line summary.

 - --verbose, -v

 verboseoption will cause additional information to be printed to standard output.
 This argument can be specified multiple times to increase the verbosity.
-We recommend using --verbose --verbose if you encounter a problem with loading. --verbose --verbose generates a lot of output when loading many files, so it may fill a terminal's scrollback.
+We recommend using --verbose --verbose if you encounter a problem with loading, but note --verbose --verbose generates a lot of output when loading many files, so it may fill a terminal's scrollback.
 See also the

 --debugoption which also may be useful when an error occurs during loading.

 0 (-v not supplied): Only report periodic load rate information.

 1 (-v): As above, plus print the job option summary before starting the operation.